EEnterUI

 • .eui-toast

-Stick to the top-level component class and documented variants.
-Avoid relying on deep DOM structure unless the docs explicitly mark a part as a public styling surface.
+Prefer top-level component classes and documented parts.
+Avoid depending on private DOM structure unless the docs explicitly describe that part as a stable styling surface.

 #Do And Don't